-- (i) (a) In respect of the company's property, plant and equipment, right of use assets and intangible assets. - (A) The Company has maintained proper records showing relevant details of right of use assets.
-The Company does not have any other property, plant and equipment. - (B) The Company does not have any intangible assets and accordingly, reporting under clause 3(i)(a)(B) of the Order is not applicable to the Company. - (b) The right of use assets have been physically verified by the management during the year and no material discrepancies were noticed on such verification which have been properly dealt with in the books of account.
-In our opinion, the frequency of physical verification is reasonable having regard to the size of the Company and the nature of its assets. - (c) The Company does not own any immovable property including investment properties (other than properties where the Company is the lessee and the lease agreements are duly executed in favor of the lessee). are held in the name of the Company.
-Accordingly, reporting under clause 3(i)(c) of the Order is not applicable to the Company. - (d) The Company has not revalued its Right of Use assets during the year. - (e) No proceedings have been initiated or are pending against the Company for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and rules made thereunder.
-Accordingly, reporting under clause 3(i)(e) of the Order is not applicable to the Company. - (ii) (a) The Company does not hold any inventory.
-Accordingly, reporting under clause 3(ii) of the Order is not applicable to the Company. - The Company has not been sanctioned working capital limits in excess of Rs.
-5 crores by banks or financial institutions on the basis of security of current assets during any point of time of the year.
-Accordingly, reporting under clause 3(ii)(b) of the Order is not applicable to the Company. - (iii) (a) The Company has provided guarantees, to 4 companies.
-The details of the same are given below:
+- (i) (a) In respect of the company's property, plant and equipment, right of use assets and intangible assets. - (A) The Company has maintained proper records showing full particulars, including quantitative details and situation of property, plant and equipment and relevant details of right of use assets. - (B) The Company has maintained proper records showing full particulars of intangible assets. - (b) The property, plant and equipment and right of use assets have been physically verified by the management during the period and no material discrepancies were noticed on such verification which have been properly dealt with in the books of account.
+In our opinion, the frequency of physical verification is reasonable having regard to the size of the Company and the nature of its assets. - (c) The Company doesn't own any immovable property including investment properties (other than properties where the Company is the lessee and the lease agreements are duly executed in favor of the lessee) are held in the name of the Company.
+Accordingly, reporting under clause 3(i)(c) of the Order is not applicable to the Company. - (d) The Company has not revalued its Property, Plant and Equipment and Right of Use assets or intangible assets during the period. - (e) No proceedings have been initiated or are pending against the Company for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and rules made thereunder.
+Accordingly, reporting under clause 3(i)(e) of the Order is not applicable to the Company. - (ii) (a) The management has conducted physical verification of inventory at reasonable intervals during the period, except for goods in transit.
+In our opinion, the coverage and procedure of such verification by the management is appropriate.
+No discrepancies of 10% or more in the aggregate for each class of inventory were noticed on physical verification which have been properly dealt with in the books of account - (b) The Company has a working capital limit in excess of Rs 5 crore sanctioned by banks based on the security of current assets during the period.
+The quarterly returns, in respect of the working capital limits have been filed by the Company with such banks and such returns are in agreement with the books of account of the Company for the respective periods.